 Again, this is by no means a certainty, but it’s a useful rule of thumb.
 Checking the packaging or product description for that magic equivalent wattage is a sure-fire way to make sure you don’t go wrong, though…

 The above graphic is taken from our Crompton 5W LED GU10’s spec sheet and highlights how a light bulb’s equivalent wattage can be used to gauge its brightness.

 What are lumens, then?

-If LED bulbs are the modern technology designed to replace traditional bulbs, the lumen is the modern metric designed to measure its efficacy.
+If LED light bulbs are the modern technology designed to replace traditional light bulbs, the lumen is the modern metric designed to measure its efficacy.

-Conversely, comparing two bulbs with EXACTLY the same lumen output would probably yield comparable equivalent wattages.
+Conversely, comparing two light bulbs with EXACTLY the same lumen output would probably yield comparable equivalent wattages.

 Ultimately, many will continue to use equivalent wattages as a measure of a light bulb’s brightness as long as they can.
 I do it myself.
 However, as things progress and incandescent light bulbs fade further and further into the past, it’s no stretch to imagine that the Watt will fade along with them and eventually find itself consigned to the doldrums (as a measure of brightness, at least).